Axé

 Woman characterized as a "baiana", costume derived from connections to the predominant African culture in Bahia.

+Axé (/pt/ is a key concept in the regional Candomblé religion, as "the imagined spiritual power and energy bestowed upon practitioners by the pantheon of orixás".
+It also has ties with the Roman Catholic Church and the Lenten season, which represents the roots of Bahian Carnival.

-Axé (/pt/) is a popular music genre that originated in Salvador, Bahia, Brazil in the 1980s, fusing different Afro-Caribbean genres, such as marcha, reggae, and calypso.
+The concept also gave its name to a popular music genre that originated in Salvador, Bahia, Brazil in the 1980s, fusing different Afro-Caribbean genres, such as marcha, reggae, and calypso.
 It also includes influences of Brazilian music such as frevo, forró and carixada.
 The word Axé comes from the Yoruba term àṣẹ, meaning "soul, light, spirit or good vibrations".
-Axé is present in the Candomblé religion, as "the imagined spiritual power and energy bestowed upon practitioners by the pantheon of orixás".
-It also has ties with the Roman Catholic Church and the Lenten season, which represents the roots of Bahian Carnival.

 Roots and history

 Numerous different African cultures were brought to Brazil due to slavery, which lead to the creation of the vibrancy and complexity of Brazil and its culture.
 Therefore, several of Brazil's popular music styles have derived from African cultures and African diasporic influences, including samba, lambada, funk and axé.
 There is a tendency by Brazilian musicians to draw inspiration and utilize themes, imagery and symbolic symbols from the Candomblé religion and its African roots.
 Artists such as Gilberto Gil, Vinicius de Moraes, Caetano Veloso, Sergio Mendes, Daniela Mercury, Carlinhos Brown, among others, have all used African culture, religion and symbols as inspirations and lyrics of their songs.

 Following the abolition of slavery in 1888, the celebration of Bahian Carnival was used similarly to Candomblé religion as it celebrated the African heritage, honoring the ancestral spirits and African royalty.
 Even before this, Catholicism had its roots embedded in Carnival.
 For example, the Bahian Carnival focuses on specifically celebrating the death and resurrection of Jesus as it leads to the Lenten season in the Roman Catholic calendar.
 Along with this, Catholic Masses are given ahead of the carnival to wish people positive axé spirit throughout the lenten season.
 While some perform in Catholic traditions, Candomblé rituals are done as well.
 They offer foods and liquids as a gift for the orixás for good tidings and a fortunate Carnival season.
 Another example of Catholic ties to Candomblé is in the early nineteenth century, pre-Lenten celebrations including formal dances for the rich and celebrations with dancing in the streets for the lower class occurred.
 These actions were prominent in the forming of Carnival as authorities eventually banned the separate types of celebrations having Carnival take its place where both sides of society participated in their own ways.

 Axé was a fusion of African and Caribbean styles such as merengue, salsa and reggae, as well as being influenced by other Afro-Brazilian musical styles such as frevo and forró.
 Axé music was labeled in 1980s, but it was already noticeable in the 50s with the incorporation of the "guitarra baiana" (guitar from Bahia).
 This genre was purely instrumental, and remained so until the 1970s, when Moraes Moreira (of the band Novos Baianos) went solo.